natgo/wt-wiki-scraper/wikitext-transpiled/fleet/IJN%20Kuma.md

 The best strategy is to be a strong team player.
 Use vastly superior anti-aircraft armament of the friendly warships to provide you with an anti-aircraft cover, pick equal or weaker targets with your guns, use your torpedoes on larger groups of enemies or AI targets.
 If playing arcade, you should drop torpedoes frequently, and if it's not convenient to make a 180° turn to attack with the other side (e.g. because you'd break the formation), just drop them into the water without any target, and wait for an automatic reload.
 Kuma's main speed is higher than the one of other ships, so you can perform evasive action while keeping decently close to a group of friendlies.
 When concentrated by multiple enemy ships, you should attempt to break contact and flee, or at least put 1 friendly between you and them.

+One way to use it is to stay at medium or long range and suppress the enemy with the high rate of fire.
+Either using the 140mm HE weaponry to cause deck fires or the 140mm SAP to disable turrets.

 === Pros and cons ===
 <!-- ''Summarise and briefly evaluate the vehicle in terms of its characteristics and combat effectiveness.
 Mark its pros and cons in the bulleted list.
 Try not to use more than 6 points for each of the characteristics.
 Avoid using categorical definitions such as "bad", "good" and the like - use substitutions with softer forms such as "inadequate" and "effective".'' -->